1986-87 Michael Jordan Fleer Rookie Card: Value, History & What It's Worth in 2026

 If you want a top-tier card, though, be prepared to pay.
 Cards graded 9 and higher can be quite expensive.
 In 2021, a Fleer MJ rookie card rated 10 by Professional Sports Authenticator (PSA) was sold for $738,000.

-Why is the 1986-87 Fleer Jordan’s Official Rookie Card?
+Is the 1986-87 Fleer Jordan the Official Michael Jordan Rookie Card?

 The 1986-87 Fleer #57 Michael Jordan rookie card first hit the shelves in the fall of 1986 — just as Jordan was gearing up for his third NBA season.
 At this point, Star Co. had already released a Jordan Rookie card back during his actual rookie season